withhaibun/haibun/README.md

 with an emphasis on reuse for different deployment environments, and the ability to link to formal specifications.

+Conceptually, there are three "layers" to Haibun:

+* A BDD type layer, with testable descriptions of project features in plain language
+* A domain layer, with abstract representations of domains like the Web
+* An implementation layer, where specific testers are written, for example, tests in a Web browser.

 Haibun encourages small libraries with minimal, precisely versioned dependencies, and provides abstract definitions of storage and other testing features, so specifications and tests can be developed in a way that's not dependant